hellhub-collective/api/README.md

 ## Rate limit

-The Helldivers Companion API has a rate limit of 200 requests per minute.
+The HellHub API has a rate limit of 200 requests per minute.
 To avoid hitting rate limits in your clients check the following headers in your response:

 - `X-Rate-Limit`: The maximum number of requests per minute.
 - `X-Rate-Count`: The number of requests made in the current minute.